-1.1 Oral communication is maintained and adapted as required to promote effective interaction in a work context.
+- 1.1 Oral communication is maintained and adapted as required to promote effective interaction in a work context. - 1.2 Terminology used is appropriate to the situation and in accordance with normal workplace usage. - 1.3 Information related to work tasks is accessed and interpreted from a range of written and oral sources to ensure that work requirements are understood. - 1.4 Communication is clear and unambiguous and at an appropriate level for designated target audiences. - 1.5 Information communicated is accurate and conveyed in accordance with acceptable timeframes. - 1.6 Communication is effective, regular and ongoing.

-- 1.2 Terminology used is appropriate to the situation and in accordance with normal workplace usage. - 1.3 Information related to work tasks is accessed and interpreted from a range of written and oral sources to ensure that work requirements are understood. - 1.4 Communication is clear and unambiguous and at an appropriate level for designated target audiences - 1.5 Information communicated is accurate and conveyed in accordance with acceptable timeframes. - 1.6 Communication is effective, regular and ongoing.
+2.1 Tools and equipment are selected and used in accordance with their design and are appropriate for the task at hand.

-- 2.1 Tools and equipment are selected and used in accordance with their design and are appropriate for the task at hand. - 2.2 Tools and equipment required for the scope of work are sourced from available supplies. - 2.3 Tools and equipment are checked for condition prior to use. - 2.4 Faulty tools are identified and corrective action is taken in accordance with workplace procedures. - > Range: Corrective action includes replacing, repairing or reporting. - 2.5 Tools and equipment are used according to manufacturer operating guidelines.
+- 2.2 Tools and equipment required for the scope of work are sourced from available supplies. - 2.3 Tools and equipment are checked for condition prior to use. - 2.4 Faulty tools are identified and replaced or repaired according to workplace procedures. - 2.5 Tools and equipment are used according to manufacturer operating guidelines.

-- 3.1 The vehicle is made safe to work with in accordance with manufacturer specifications. - 3.2 Vehicle safety features are identified in terms of precautions when working near activation points. - 3.3 The area to be painted is masked off in accordance with workplace requirements. - 3.4 Panels to be painted are prepared for painting in accordance with workplace procedures. - 3.5 Work is conducted with due consideration for other team members and overall productivity.
+- 3.1 The vehicle is made safe to work with in accordance with manufacturer specifications. - 3.2 Body construction features of the vehicle are identified in relation to access to damaged area. - 3.3 Vehicle safety features are identified in terms of precautions when working near activation points. - 3.4 Damaged panels are prepared for repair in accordance with workplace procedures. - 3.5 Damaged components are cleaned and dismantled according to organisational requirements. - 3.6 Work is conducted with due consideration for other team members and overall productivity.

-- 4.1 Vehicles are moved and lifted in accordance with accepted workplace procedures. - 4.2 Paint selected for the job is appropriate in terms of the technology of application and the material. - 4.3 Consequences of using incorrect paint are described in terms of the impact on the finish of the final product. - 4.4 Paint is applied in accordance with manufacturer specifications and workplace procedures. - 4.5 Painted panels are replaced and sealed in accordance with manufacturer specifications. - 4.6 Work is conducted with due consideration for other team members and overall productivity. - 4.7 Paint and materials are disposed of in accordance with relevant health, safety and environmental practices.
+- 4.1 Vehicles are moved and lifted in accordance with accepted workplace procedures. - 4.2 Damaged components are removed and replaced according to manufacturer specifications. - 4.3 Consequences of not replacing components correctly are described in terms of safety hazards and customer satisfaction. - 4.4 Damaged body panels are repaired to original manufacturer specifications. - 4.5 Repaired panels are replaced and sealed in accordance with manufacturer specifications. - 4.6 Work is conducted with due consideration for other team members and overall productivity.